-SA Power Networks is required to provide basic connection services on specified terms and conditions for micro embedded generators or negotiate a connection contract with a connection applicant.
-However, the connection of a micro embedded generator to the distribution network does not of itself guarantee the ability to export electricity.
+SA Power Networks is required to provide basic connection services on specified terms and conditions for a micro resource operator or negotiate a connection contract with a connection applicant.
+However, the connection of a basic micro DER connection service to the distribution network does not of itself guarantee the ability to export electricity.